dougray/gradle-fidesmo/README.md

         }
     }

-Before you can interact with the fidesmo servers, you need to add your appId and appKey to you gradle.properties.
+Before you can interact with the fidesmo servers, you need to add your appKey to you gradle.properties.
 If you don't have created an application yet, you can do so on the [developer portal](https://developer.fidesmo.com/).

-    echo 'fidesmoAppId: yourAppID' >> $HOME/.gradle/gradle.properties
     echo 'fidesmoAppKey: yourAppKey' >> $HOME/.gradle/gradle.properties

 In order to translate Java Classes to Java Card Applets you need to have the `Java card development